moumitadeyverma/mdeyvermablogs/README.md

 <br>
 • Moved the existing linux containers to AKS Linux containers
 <br>
-• Left as is the WCF services hosted in ASF with worker role and customization. [know more](https://learn.microsoft.com/en-us/azure/service-fabric/service-fabric-reliable-services-communication-wcf).
+• Left the WCF services untouched, hosted in ASF with worker role and customization. [know more](https://learn.microsoft.com/en-us/azure/service-fabric/service-fabric-reliable-services-communication-wcf).
 Since customer is planning eventually to move everything to linux containers ,so later they have to re implement the WCF part with more modern technologies like gRPC or http Request/Response webApIs.
 <br>
 Refer to the below links to find out the correct base image, that has IIS Roles enabled for windows containers